SaaS Application Support Companies 2026: 9 Providers Ranked

 2. EffectiveSoft — for Enterprise SaaS Support

 EffectiveSoft has provided application maintenance and L1–L3 support for over two decades.
-Top IT Services recognition on Clutch and a 365-person team across software development, big data, and IT consulting make it the strongest enterprise-grade alternative to Uvik for SaaS support.
+Top IT Services recognition on Clutch and a 365-person team across software development, big data, and IT consulting make it the strongest enterprise-grade alternative to Uvik Software for SaaS support.

 Where EffectiveSoft fits best